DeadlyArtist/MinecraftProgression/README.md

 *Trident Reserves Slot*: Throwing a trident with loyalty will reserve its slot in the most amazing way imaginable.
 *Advancements*: Added all kinds of advancements.
 *Better Bow*: Bow damage now increases with range.
 *End Remastered*: Added special mod support.
-Living souls now have a 1% chance to drop from skeletons.
+Undead souls now have a 1% chance to drop from skeletons.

 ## License
 This mod is licensed under MIT license.